raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In a response the MESSAGE ID field contain a copy of the value of the MESSAGE ID field in the request being responded to.

+In a request the DNS Header QR bit MUST be zero.
+If the QR bit MUST is not zero the message is not a request.

+In a response the DNS Header QR bit MUST be one.
+If the QR bit is not one the message is not a response.

 The DNS Header Opcode field holds the Session Signaling Opcode value (tentatively 6).

 The Z bits are currently unused, and in both requests and responses the